grafana/k6-extension-registry/README.md

 This repository includes a reusable GitHub Action that can be used from other repositories to automatically add new versions to the registry when releases are published.

-## Automatically updating the registry from a module release workflow

-Use the [register-version](./actions/register-version.yml) action to automatically update the registry when publishing new versions of your extension:
+Use the [register-version](./actions/register-version.yml) action to automatically update the registry:

 ```yaml
 - name: Update extension registry